huangxi6/EEN/README.md

 ### Evaluation

-If you want to evaluate the trained models on LIP and CIHP, you can run the 'sh run_evaluate.sh'.
+If you want to evaluate the trained models on LIP and CIHP, you can run the `sh run_evaluate.sh`.